meqaniqal/progress/PROGRESS_VISION.md

 - [x] **Smart Drag-and-Drop:** Dynamically collapse inactive chord palettes during drag operations to instantly bring the chord tray drop-zone into the mobile viewport.
 - **Experimental Draw Mode & Workflow Refactor (Complete ✅):** Shifted to an "Edit-in-Place" Push/Pull workflow.
 Added a new Pencil Draw tool with Boolean overlap math for rapid sequence painting and gating.

-### 6. Advanced Modular Synthesis & Sound Design (Future Goal)
+### 6. Advanced Modular Synthesis & Sound Design (In Progress / Complete ✅)
-- **Editable AI-Targeted Synths:** The default sine/sawtooth engines will become options among multiple modular synths.
-Planned are highly customizable synths specifically geared toward producing maximum clarity for AI audio recognition or direct integration into professional DAW projects via WAV export.
+- **Editable AI-Targeted Synths (Complete ✅):** The default sine/sawtooth engines have been upgraded with multiple modular synths (FM, Pluck).
+Features a foldaway "Synth Editor" panel to deeply customize Modulation, Envelopes, Cutoff, and Decay directly in the UI.
 - **Bass-Geared Synthesizers:** A dedicated, modular synth for the bassline layer, featuring editable parameters for sub-harmonics and drive to anchor AI generations.
 - **Professional Generative Drums:** A drum editor that uses professional-grade sampling or synthesis to produce high-quality drum exports.
 - **Modular UI Architecture:** Each of these engines (Synth, Bass, Drums) will exist as entirely decoupled modules with their own localized UI logic to ensure the app remains performant, testable, and clean.